The Ultimate Insider’s Guide to Guilin (2023)

 Nestled along the banks of the Li River, speckled with tens of thousands of individual karst peaks, and bustling with the arts, customs, and songs of southern China’s thriving ethnic minority groups, Guilin is a destination like no other.
-Read our Guilin Travel Guide to discover the where, what, and when of traveling in one of southern China’s most enchanting cities.
+Read our Guilin Travel Guide to discover the where, what, and when of traveling in southern China’s most enchanting city.

 Table of Contents